SnowyMouse/invader/README.md

 ### What operating systems are supported?
 Invader does not support any one operating system, but Invader is developed on Arch Linux.
 Windows builds are also uploaded on [Open Carnage](https://invader.opencarnage.net/builds/nightly/download-latest.html).

-### How can I contribute?
-That information is in CONTRIBUTING.md.

 ### Can invader-build create .yelo maps?
 Officially, invader-build only creates maps for the Gearbox port of Halo on the PC.
 The .yelo file format is specific